falkr/iik-edu/pages/supervisor-TTM4502.md

 - Jan 25: Deadline for evaluators to submit the evaluation and feeback forms to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no)
 - Aug 12: Beginning of the retake period for students whose original report was graded "not passed" and who want to submit a revised version of their report
 - Aug 28: Deadline for students whose original report was graded "not passed" to submit a revised version of their report or for students that did not submit a report
-- SEp 11: Deadline for external evaluators to submit a final evaluation and feeback form for the reports that were (re-)submitted on Aug 30 to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no)
+- Sep 11: Deadline for external evaluators to submit a final evaluation and feeback form for the reports that were (re-)submitted on Aug 30 to the [department's administration](mailto:liv.k.stubberud@ntnu.no,laurent.paquereau@ntnu.no)

 ## Evaluation of the reports and grading